Last Updated: 28-07-2021

 Take the guesswork out of business decisions like how much to invest in acquiring new leads for your escape room.

-Should you just spend as much as you can on acquiring new players?
+Should you spend as much as you can on acquiring new players for your escape room?

 In other words, if you are presently spending a thousand dollars on marketing, then you should be clear that

 This $1000 will bring you the bookings you need to turn a healthy profit that you can re-invest into your marketing.

 You are not spending $1000 to achieve your target, where it could have easily been achieved for $500.